-Transfer from General Fund to Municipal Recreation Area Fund for general purposes. \$ 48,000 Transfer from General Fund to Ambulance Service Fund for general purposes 20,000 Transfer from General Fund to Capital Projects Fund for airport taxiway construction 7,132 Total General Fund Transfers \$ 75,132 Transfer from Conservation Trust Fund to Municipal Recreation Area Fund for improvements. \$ 9,651 Transfer from Conservation Trust Fund to Capital Projects Fund for Depot Improvements 13,000 Total Conservation Trust Fund Tranfers \$ 22,651 Amounts due to/from other funds at December 31, 2008: Due to the Employees' Pension Plan by the General and Proprietary Fund Types for the Town's 2008 retirement contribution \$ 5,668
+Transfer from General Fund to Municipal Recreation Area Fund for general purposes. \$ 81,227 Transfer from General Fund to Ambulance Service Fund for general purposes.
+7,088 Transfer from General Fund to Rural Health Fund for general purposes 15,000 Total General Fund transfers \$ 1 03,315 Transfer from Conservation Trust Fund to Municipal Recreation Area Fund for improvements. \$ 4,968 Transfer from Conservation Trust Fund to Capital Projects Fund for Depot Improvements 5,000 Total Conservation Trust Fund Transfers \$ 9,968 Amounts due to/from other funds at December 31, 2009: Due to the Employees' Pension Plan by the General and Proprietary Fund Types for the Town's 2009 retirement contribution \$ 30,337

-(13) Contingent Construction Payable
+13. Contingent Construction Payable

 During the year 2000, the Town obtained two acres of land for a water treatment plant, in exchange for providing certain street, water and sewer improvements for seller's adjacent property.
 The agreed-upon value was \$114,000.
-The Town's obligation in this trade broke down into two elements: an obligation to complete certain improvements with an estimated cost of \$41,622, which were completed by the Town in 2001, and a contingent liability to pay the seller's obligation of \$72,378 for improvements in the event the seller develops the adjacent land within 20 years.
+The Town's obligation in this trade consists of two elements: (1) an obligation to complete certain improvements with an estimated cost of \$41,622, which were completed by the Town in 2001, and (2) a contingent liability to pay the seller's obligation of \$72,378 for improvements in the event the seller develops the adjacent land within 20 years.
 During 2006, the Town paid \$15,160 for those improvements resulting in a remaining contingent payable of \$57,218.

-(14) Employment Agreements
+14. Employment Agreements

 During 2003, the Town entered into employment agreements with four members of management.
-The agreements cover a variety of matters, including lump sum payment of three months' salary and three months' benefits, in the event the Board does not reappoint the employee after a regular municipal election, and he is willing and able to perform his duties.
+The agreements cover a variety of matters, including lump sum payment of three months' salary and three months' benefits, in the event the Board does not reappoint the employee after a regular municipal election, and he or she is willing and able to perform his or her duties.
+As of December 31, 2009, three of these individuals were employed by the Town.

-(15) Water Rights Lease
+15. Water Rights Lease